 The Academy holds a promissory note, dated December 30, 2010, for \$675,000 from the Music Concourse Community Partnership ("MCCP") related to the construction of a parking facility in Golden Gate Park.
-As of June 30, 2023 and 2022, the note receivable, plus accrued interest, totaled \$1,527,686 and \$1,441,213, respectively.
+As of June 30, 2024 and 2023, the note receivable, plus accrued interest, totaled \$1,619,598 and \$1,527,686, respectively.
 The note has a fixed interest rate of 6%.
-Interest payments are to be made on December 27 of each year.
+Interest payments are required to be made on December 27 of each year.
 The note matures on December 1, 2040.
-As of June 30, 2023 and 2022, the entire MCCP note receivable balance was reserved.
+As of June 30, 2024 and 2023, the entire MCCP note receivable balance was reserved.

 The Academy has adopted, as part of the compensation package to attract and retain talent for scientific research, a Home Purchase Loan Program.
 Under the program, the Academy extends loans to qualified employees.
-Individual notes cannot exceed \$250,000.
-As of June 30, 2023 and 2022, the Academy held promissory notes from four employees for housing support.
-The notes have fixed interest rates ranging from 2.22% to 3.66%, payable monthly or annually.
+Individual notes cannot exceed \$250,000 and are secured by the deed of trust of the home purchased.
+As long as employees with notes remain employed with the Academy and in good standing, principal is forgiven over a ten year period.
+Employees with notes are responsible for paying monthly interest.
+As of June 30, 2024 and 2023, the Academy held promissory notes from four employees for housing support.
+The notes have fixed interest rates ranging from 2.22% to 3.66%, payable monthly.